Benin Punitive Expedition

 General Ologberese commanded and led the Strike Force that annihilated the invading British force on January 4th 1987.
 Additionally, in support of king and country he held out and fought the British for a further two years from the jungle.
 He was eventually betrayed, snared and turned in by people who were frustrated with British tactics of destroying their houses and food crops.
 The British were effectively starving to death people whose homes they had burnt down in towns and villages suspected of harbouring him or any of the other freedom fighter chiefs.
 He was trialled on June 27 and executed on June 28.

-Three of the British officers massacred in Benin.
+Three of the British officers massacred on their way to Benin on 4 January 1897 .

-Goldie believed that removing the Benin River middlemen mainly the Itsekiris and the Ijaws and dealing directly with the main producers of export commodities (palm oil, nuts and rubber) would be beneficial to the British companies.
+Goldie believed that removing the Benin River middlemen mainly the Itsekiris and the Ijaws and dealing directly with the main producers of export commodities (palm oil, nuts and rubber) would be beneficial to the Royal Niger Company.

-The Royal Niger Company perceived the Oba of Benin as their main obstacle to this end and resolved to use whatever means necessary to persuade him to open up the routes for this to happen.
-The RNC had the support of the Niger Coast Protectorate who wanted Oba Overami to, 'Let the Whiteman come up to your country whenever he wants,' (Boisragon, 1897, p58).
-The NCP wanted to colonise Benin Kingdom in order to bring it under the control of the Southern Protectorate of the Niger River.
+Both the Niger Coast Protectorate and The Royal Niger Company perceived the Oba of Benin as their main obstacle to this end and resolved to use whatever means necessary to persuade him to open up the routes for this to happen.
+In October 1896 Consul General Phillips sent a letter to Oba Overami to, 'Let the Whiteman come up to your country whenever he wants,' (Boisragon, 1897, p58).
+The NCP also wanted to colonise Benin Kingdom in order to bring it under the control of the Southern Protectorate of the Niger River to make this a single unit for administration.

-Four Benin chiefs accused along with 3 other chiefs of killing the seven white-men in the Phillips invasion force.
+Four Benin chiefs accused along with 3 other chiefs of killing the seven white-men in the Phillips invasion force of 4 January 1897.

 His Majesty still managed a smile.